Matlal033/Project_MAPPO_Tennis/README.md

 #### To watch a trained agent

 First, in the *watch_agent.py* file, make sure the path to the UnityEnvironment points to *Tennis.exe*. \
+Then, from the command window, launch *watch_agent.py* file.
+By default it will use the best checkpoints provided in the repo.

+E.g.: `watch_agent.py`

-Then, from the command window, launch *watch_agent.py* file with the file paths to the actor and critic checkpoints. \
+To select specific weights, pass as arguments the file paths to the actor and critic checkpoints. \

 E.g.:   `watch_agent.py "checkpoints\checkpoint_temp_actor.pth" "checkpoints\checkpoint_temp_critic.pth"`

 ### References
 - [The Surprising Effectiveness of PPO in Cooperative Multi-Agent Games](https://arxiv.org/pdf/2103.01955.pdf)